chrispalmeri/app-boilerplate/README.md

 ## To do

+  * test storage onpagehide
-  * axe the safari pinned tab svg?
+  * prune the example js modules
+  * cleanup notes
   * try using an svg favicon? what would windows do with that?
   * add your css colors to this
   * utilities?